CS5008Fall2025/homework-speed-comparison-jroberge16/Report.md

    Question: Explain why you would use a vector.
 Give common use cases.

    In my opinion, I consider a vector the default choice for most of my data structure decisions.
 They are lightweight, easy to define, and work for a lot of use cases.
 Vectors work best when you need direct access to every element, you know roughly the total number of elements, and you have enough memory to set aside for a contiguous block of memory.
-I would generally stay away from vectors if you need to insert in the middle of the array or add to the beginning of the array since this can be $O(n)$.
-Some common use cases for arrays include iterating over a small list and searching for elements in a sorted list that rarely changes.
+I would generally stay away from vectors if you need to insert in the middle of the vector or add to the beginning of the vector since this can be $O(n)$.
+Some common use cases for vectors include iterating over a small list and searching for elements in a sorted list that rarely changes.